Study Aviation in the US

 Many of the administrative support positions are gate agents and ticket sales representatives.
 Often, these jobs only require a high school diploma.
 However, a college degree makes a job seeker more competitive.
 For senior administrative jobs, a college degree might be required.
 Degrees in hospitality, advertising and sales or business can be useful in these positions.

-A pilot is another career option in aviation.
-Becoming a pilot requires a lot more training than the other jobs discussed.
-Many airlines are looking for pilots with either an associate's degree or bachelor's degree.
-Pilots also have to have a commercial pilot's license with an instrument rating, a medical certificate that includes confirmation the pilot has 20/20 vision with or without glasses or contacts, and certification to fly the types of aircraft that their employer operates.
-There are more than 100 colleges and universities that have aviation programs in the US including Arizona State University, CUNY Aviation Institute at York College in New York City, Everglades University in Florida, Ohio University, and Tennessee State University.
+The most obvious career option in aviation is that of a pilot.
+Becoming a pilot requires a a great deal of training.
+Many airlines are looking for pilots with either an Associate's degree or Bachelor's degree.
+Pilots must also have a commercial pilot's license with an instrument rating, a medical certificate that includes confirmation the pilot has 20/20 vision with or without glasses or contacts, and certification to fly the types of aircraft that their employer operates.

 Increasingly, more and more flight attendants are required to have a college degree.
-Helpful degrees could be degrees in communication or hospitality.
+Helpful degrees could be degrees in communications or hospitality.
 Many also undergo flight attendant training programs specific to the airline they are hired with.

 International students who want to study aviation in the US will find that there are many colleges and universities that offer programs in aviation.
 For different jobs in aviation there are many different education requirements.
 Pilots require the most training, whereas gate agents or ticket sales representatives require the least training.
 Hours and working conditions also vary by occupation.